albar965/littlenavmap-manual/src/en/SEARCH.rst

 Airport, navaid, userpoint and online search tabs contain multiple rows of search filters.
-These rows can be switched on and off with the drop down menu on the menu button |Menu Button| on the top right in the airport, navaid and userpoint search tabs.
+These rows can be switched on and off with the drop down menu on the menu button |Menu Button| on the top right.

 The drop down menu prefixes menu items with a change indicator ``*`` to show that the related filter row has modifications.
 You can use this to